dotnet/interactive/docs/jupyter-in-polyglot-notebooks.md

 #!connect jupyter --kernel-name Rkernel --kernel-spec ir
 ```

-Once connected, create a new cell and select your R kernel from the language dropdown.
+Once connected, create a new cell and select your R kernel from the kernel picker.

 ## Connecting to a remote Jupyter server.
 To connect to a remote Jupyter server, run this command in a notebook cell: